Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/hb.md

 _Fighting Style Feat (Prerequisite: Fighting Style Feature)_

-You can use your Strength modifier, in place of Dexterity, for attack rolls, damage rolls, and to meet the [:weapon-prop-heavy: Heavy] weapon property requirement with Compound Bows, Longbows, and Shortbows.
+You can use your Strength modifier, in place of Dexterity, for attack rolls, damage rolls, and to meet the [:wp-prop-heavy: Heavy] weapon property requirement with Compound Bows, Longbows, and Shortbows.
 You also gain a +1 to damage rolls with those weapons.

 ---